Coffee and Exercise: How Safe is it?

 The Positive Impacts of Caffeine on Workout Performance

-While attempting not to skew toward being biased about the positive effects of coffee, this section will provide facts regarding its impact on workout performance:
+While attempting not to skew toward being biased about the positive effects of coffee, this section will provide facts regarding its impact on workout performance, specifically focusing on the performance benefits of caffeine, including its effects on muscular endurance and endurance performance.

 Enhanced Athletic Abilities